ABitOfKylie/AnotherToDoList/README.md

 # AnotherToDoList
 To Do list using Javascript/jQuery and basic animations

+Upon opening, only the list of tasks is shown.
+The plus icon at the top when clicked 'reveals' the input where a new task can be added.

+Clicking a task <li> adds a checkmark and strikes out the task to indicate that the task is completed.
+Clicking the <li> again toggles it back to original state.

+Clicking on the animated trashcan deletes the task.

 Some notes on the todo.js code:

 re: Function check off tasks